Kuronons/FZ_graphics/Animations/SF_Corporations_Logos/Readme.md

 <img width="1000" height="100" src="https://user-images.githubusercontent.com/110337784/194729566-0020debb-ad0e-4311-a3d5-3386953862ee.jpg">
 </p>

-Here you can find animations inspired by movies futuristic mega-corporations.
+Here you can find animations inspired by movies futuristic mega-corporations.<BR>

-Each animation has a simple blinking cursor as passive frames.
+Each animation has a simple blinking cursor as passive frames.<BR>

-Logo appears by pressing BACK BUTTON.
+Logo appears by pressing BACK BUTTON.<BR>

 - ___TYRELL___ logo - From BLADE RUNNER movie